thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-paper-profiler.md

 1. Replace the content within curly brackets {} with your analysis or response.
 2. For the <analysis> section, provide a detailed, high-level analysis of the paper's suitability based on the criteria in the rubric.
 3. For each rubric question, replace the instruction in curly brackets with either "Yes" or "No".
-4. If a "Yes" response is given, replace the instruction in curly brackets with a brief explanation or evidence supporting this response in the <explanation> tag.
-If the response is "No", you may leave the <explanation> tag empty or provide a brief reason for the "No" response.
+4. After the Yes/No response is given, replace the instruction in curly brackets with a brief explanation or evidence supporting this response in the <explanation> tag.

 XML Template: